 Wineries also need to be aware that states are putting pressure on common carriers to ensure compliance.
 Some of them have issued fines to carriers who have been lax.
 When the carriers have a significant amount of liability, they have incentive to ensure compliance.
 They don’t want to put their businesses in jeopardy.
 So the carriers in turn are putting pressure on shippers to be compliant.

-Dave: Can you elaborate?
+CPL: Can you elaborate?
 Where are we now with compliance and compliance reporting, and where are we going?
 And does all this have an impact on who you use for shipping?